 Dr. Bartley has served as President of the American Ophthalmological Society, a Trustee of the American Academy of Ophthalmology, past President of the Cogan Ophthalmic History Society, and past Chair of the Doctors Mayo Society.
 He currently serves on the Foundation Advisory Board of the American Academy of Ophthalmology and the Board of Directors of the American Board of Medical Specialties.

-Board certified in 1986, Dr. Bartley participates in Maintenance of Certification (MOC) and has voluntarily recertified twice.
+Board certified in 1986, Dr. Bartley participates in the Continuing Certification program and has voluntarily recertified twice.
 He served as an ABO Director from 1999 to 2006.
 Dr. Bartley spends approximately 80% of his time on ABO activities and continues an active surgical practice at Mayo Clinic.